mjhmilla/PlantarFlexorDynamometrySimulation/README.md

 # Installation

 1. Clone/download this repository to your machine.
-2. Put these files into the 'data' folder (which comes empty):
+2. Put these files into the 'dataKGR' folder (which comes empty):

 - Isos_for_Matt.mat
 - Isos_for_Matt.xlsx